chorman0773/TinyCompiler/tiny-stdlib/README.md

 Effects: Performs any startup needed by the Standard Library, then invokes the method in the current module with the name of the call site using the signature `()I`.
+The result of using any other bootstrap method prior to this call is undefined.

 `CallSite github.chorman0773.tiny.stdlib.ProcBootstraps.exit(MethodHandles.Lookup lookup, String name, MethodType signature);`